jonaspetersorensen/dotfiles/README.md

 ## How to manage ssh

 I use [keychain](https://www.funtoo.org/Funtoo:Keychain) for easier management of ssh keys.
-Install and settings are handled by default install and bashrc extras.
+Install and configuration of keychain are handled by default install script and bashrc extras config file.
+All you need to do is to prepare the ssh keys for usage:

 1. Copy keys to `~/.ssh`
-1. Set permissions: run script `. ./scripts/set-ssh-permissions.sh`
+1. Set required permissions: run script `. ./scripts/set-ssh-permissions.sh`
 1. Done!